hituro/hituro-makes-macros/mouse-ctp-macro/README.md

 In this case the normal click handler is disabled when the user-choice is requested in the second block.
 Clicking either choice jumps to the appropriately id'd block, and then continues in order as normal until a `next` redirects the flow.
 Note that you cannot `wait` on the first block (i.e. the content before the first `<<ctpNext>>`) since that section has no keywords of its own.

+## `<<ctpGoto>>` backwards

+You can use `<<ctpGoto>>` to go backwards in the sequence, but this does not change which blocks have been "seen" for purposes of which get hidden, or have their contents processed when first shown.
+If you use a sequence that goes backwards, and have a block that then does not process its contents, try tagging that block with `redo`.

 ## Automatic advance/back buttons

 _Syntax_: `<<ctp advance "button name">>`